xlwings/xlwings/docs/remote_interpreter.rst

 Why is this useful?
 -------------------

 To automate Office on the web, you have to use Office Scripts (i.e., TypeScript, a typed superset of JavaScript) and for Google Sheets, you have to use Apps Script (i.e., JavaScript).
 If you don't feel like learning JavaScript, xlwings allows you to write Python code instead.
-But even if you are comfortable with JavaScript, you are very limited in what you can do, as both Office Scripts and Apps Script are primarily designed to automate simple spreadsheet tasks such as inserting a new sheet or formatting cells rather than working with data.
-They also make it very hard/impossible to use external libraries and run in environments with minimal resources.
+But even if you are comfortable with JavaScript, you are very limited in what you can do, as both Office Scripts and Apps Script are primarily designed to automate simple spreadsheet tasks such as inserting a new sheet or formatting cells rather than performing data-intensive tasks.
+They also make it very hard/impossible to use external JavaScript libraries and run in environments with minimal resources.

 .. note:: From here on, when I refer to the **xlwings JavaScript module**, I mean either the xlwings Apps Script module if you use Google Sheets or the xlwings Office Scripts module if you use Excel on the web.

 On the other hand, xlwings with a remote Python interpreter brings you these advantages:

 * **Work with the whole Python ecosystem**: including pandas, machine learning libraries, database packages, web scraping, boto (for AWS S3), etc. This makes xlwings a great alternative for Power Query, which isn't currently available for Excel on the web or Google Sheets.
-* **Leverage your existing development workflow**: use your favorite IDE/editor (local or cloud-based) and stick to your Git workflow, allowing you to easily track changes, collaborate and perform code reviews.
-You can also write unit tests easily using pytest.
+* **Leverage your existing development workflow**: use your favorite IDE/editor (local or cloud-based) with full Git support, allowing you to easily track changes, collaborate and perform code reviews.
+You can also write unit tests using pytest.
 * **Remain in control of your data and code**: except for the data you expose in Excel or Google Sheets, everything stays on your server.
 This can include database passwords and other sensitive info such as customer data.
 There's also no need to give the Python code to end-users: the whole business logic with your secret sauce is protected on your own infrastructure.
 * **Choose the right machine for the job**: whether that means using a GPU, a ton of CPU cores, lots of memory, or a gigantic hard disc.
 As long as Python runs on it, you can go from serverless functions as offered by the big cloud vendors all the way to a self-managed Kubernetes cluster under your desk (see :ref:`Production Deployment`).
 * **Headache-free deployment and maintenance**: there's only one location (usually a Linux server) where your Python code lives and you can automate the whole deployment process with continuous integration pipelines like GitHub actions etc.